The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 The hotel in Kangerlussuaq with cafeteria, restaurant and bar is directly joined with the airport building.
 There is also a sun terrace from which the airport bustle can be observed.
 Just outside the airport there are some souvenir shops and a supermarket.
 You may explore the area and the actual town, which is on the other side of the airport, by shuttle or on foot.
 If time permits you should ask about available excursions.
 Dinner is recommended both at the hotel and at the Restaurant Roklubben on the shores of Lake Ferguson, which can be reached by shuttle in 5km.

-• What if an individual activity is cancelled by the local provider due to bad weather?
+• What happens if the local provider cancels an activity due to bad weather?

 What’s more...